swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

 In the third case we need to get some completions.
 We call `completions` with the query supplied by the user.
 We handle possible cancellation.
-If we actually get a result and no cancellation event we show the menu component update the contents.
+If we actually get a result and no cancellation event we show the menu component and update its contents.

 ```
               (and focused (= sc query))